Brave Command Dagwon: Team

 Geki has a rivalry with En, who injured his arm in a fight at Geki's old school.
 He is even more short tempered and impatient than En and has a serious crush on Maria.
 Geki had something of a misguided view on being a hero at first, but eventually became a valuable member.
 His Fusion Combination transformation combines with Kai's, Shin's and Yoku's own to assemble the super form of an already existing mecha combination.
-Geki's vehicle is Drill Liner, based on a JRN Class C62 steam engine (while Drill Liner is designed as a steam engine, it is unknown if it is based on either a complete steam engine which actually steams or a steam engine that is an electricity-powered visual replica model and which steams only for display reasons - this is due to a steam engine being used as the template of a mecha).
+Geki's vehicle is Drill Liner, based on a JNR Class C62 steam locomotive (while Drill Liner is designed as a steam engine, it is unknown if it is based on either a complete steam engine which actually steams or a steam engine that is an electricity-powered visual replica model and which steams only for display reasons - this is due to a steam engine being used as the template of a mecha).